 We’ve seen other investing quotes about the highs and lows of the market, but what is particularly noteworthy about this quote is that it highlights the importance of the balance between guts and steadiness.
-You need both the right kind of character, one that is willing to take risks.
+You need both the right kind of character, one willing to take risks.
 Still, you must also have the ability to remove yourself emotionally and remember that both the highs and lows of the market are temporary.

 Seth Klarman is a billionaire investor, hedge fund manager, and writer.
-Klarman runs one of the world’s largest hedge funds, Baupost Group, which manages $27 billion.
-Klarman is considered the “Oracle of Boston” and has become a billionaire thanks to following in the footsteps of Graham and Buffett.
+Klarman runs one of the world’s most significant hedge funds, Baupost Group, which manages $27 billion.
+Klarman is considered the “Oracle of Boston” and has become a billionaire thanks to following in Graham and Buffett’s footsteps.

 Those who focus only on economics often fail to succeed because they fail to account for the psychological elements in play.
 Those who focus only on the psychology of the markets also often fail to succeed because they fail to account for the equation’s economic factors.
 Successful investing requires always keeping both in mind.

 Good investors focus on returns; great investors focus on risk.
 The most important thing is to stay in the game.
 If you take care of the downside, the upside will take care of itself.

-German physicist and winner of the Nobel Prize for physics, Albert Einstein, may not be known for his investing, but as one of history’s most well-known geniuses, he’s worth learning from and has an incredibly powerful investing quote attributed to him.
+German physicist and winner of the Nobel Prize for physics, Albert Einstein, may not be known for his investing.
+Still, as one of history’s most well-known geniuses, he’s worth learning from and has a compelling investing quote attributed to him.

-Compound interest is about the most powerful and valuable variable in investing that we can control – time.
-Young people often assume that investing is for a later in life, but the younger you are, the more time you have.
-The sooner you can begin investing, even if the sum is small, the better.
-Compound interest is often underappreciated - but not by Albert Einstein or Indian farmers.
+Compound interest is the most potent and valuable variable in investing that we can control – time.
+Young people often assume that investing is for later life, but the younger you are, the more time you have.
+The sooner you can begin investing, the better, even if the sum is small.
+Compound interest is often underappreciated – but not by Albert Einstein or Indian farmers.